The AI Automation Playbook for Small Businesses

 • Decision support: Let AI score leads, triage tickets, or recommend next actions, while humans approve or override.

-• Full straight-through processing: For truly repeatable flows (think invoice approvals or scheduling), orchestrate APIs and LLMs inside a managed automation platform like Make, n8n, Zapier Interfaces, or a custom Next.js backend.
+• Straight-through processing: For truly repeatable flows, such as appointment scheduling or routine internal notifications, connect apps and business rules inside a managed automation platform or a small custom backend.

 We always start with human-in-the-loop designs; once confidence is high, you can move toward full autonomy.